Dave Ramsey vs Robert Kiyosaki – Who Should You Listen To?

 This amount is a decent goal for most as it’s enough to give some peace of mind without feeling overwhelmed.

 The COVID-19 pandemic taught many people exactly WHY an emergency fund is needed.
 Dave recommends bumping up the emergency fund to cover 3-6 months of expenses after getting out of debt.

 After listening to Dave’s show, it certainly doesn’t take long to hear his stance on debt.
 He despises it and often quotes Proverbs 22:7 – “The rich rule over the poor, and the borrower is slave to the lender.”

-His failure (bankruptcy) in the past was the catalyst to become debt-free and NEVER use it again.
+His failure (bankruptcy) in the past was the catalyst to his fresh start in becoming debt-free.

-He gets what it feels like to be up to your eyeballs in payments wondering how and where to start the process of paying them off.
+He understands what it feels like to be up to your eyeballs in payments wondering how and where to start the process of paying them off.

 This is one of the main differences of Dave Ramsey vs Robert Kiyosaki.

 Dave suggests investing 15% of your household income into Roth IRA’s and pre-tax retirement plans or at least enough to get an employer match.

 He recommends mutual funds and one of the biggest debates that comes up is that he tells folks they can expect to earn an average of 12%.